What are the hours of operation at the walk-in clinic?

 If I am not covered by OHIP or by another provincial health insurance, can I utilize the walk-in clinic medical services?

 Yes, you can utilize the walk-in clinic medical services.
-However, you have to pay a fee of $60.
+However, a fee may apply.

 Can I register with a family physician at UOHS?

-Yes - If you are a student or employee of the University of Ottawa or Saint-Paul University, a local resident with OHIP coverage, a member of OSEG Organization or a member of Operations Family Doc, you can register with a doctor at UOHS.
+Yes - If you are a student or employee of the University of Ottawa or Saint-Paul University, you can register with a doctor at UOHS.
 Register your name, health card number, current and permanent address, etc. online, then call our office at 613-564-3950, or in person at our clinic at 100 Marie Curie, to register with a UOHS family physician and book an appointment.

 Remember to bring your provincial health card and your student card with you to each appointment or walk-in visit at UOHS.